wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 In the article:

-    output pins power columns and input pins detect the power on rows.
+> Output pins power columns and input pins detect the power on rows.

 The breadboard keyboards in this series of tutorials do it the other way:

-    output pins power rows and input pins detect the power on columns.
+> Output pins power rows and input pins detect the power on columns.

 The keybrd library uses the word "strobe".
 Strobe pins are output pins connected to rows.